Message from the Chair

 Civil engineering is among the oldest of the engineering disciplines, but it continues to be among the most critical for addressing fundamental societal needs and offers boundless opportunities for innovation.
 Today, civil and environmental engineers seek to provide society with sustainable and resilient buildings, transportation systems, and energy infrastructure as well as clean air, water, and land, all within the myriad constraints posed by the modern world.
 The UW CEE Department strives to equip students with the fundamental knowledge, technical skills and practical experience to meet the challenges and opportunities of a career as a professional engineer or civil engineering researcher.

-This year is particularly exciting for us as it marks the launch of our new Bachelor of Science in Environmental Engineering (BSEnvE) degree program, which provides students with the opportunity to focus their studies and grain greater depth of knowledge in the sciences that support environmental engineering.
+This past year was particularly exciting for us as it marked the launch of our new Bachelor of Science in Environmental Engineering (BSEnvE) degree program, which provides students with the opportunity to focus their studies and grain greater depth of knowledge in the sciences that support environmental engineering.
 The department offer degrees at all levels: BSCE and BSEnvE, MSCE, and Ph.D., and provides opportunities for coursework and research in construction, energy infrastructure, environmental engineering, geotechnical engineering, structural engineering, transportation and logistics, and water resources.
 Our faculty and students are engaged in a variety of publicly and privately sponsored projects investigating a broad array of important problems and engineering solutions, and we encourage and provide opportunities for our students, at both the undergraduate and graduate levels, to engage in research to develop new knowledge, design methods, or applied technologies.